lmweber/benchmark-data-Levine-32-dim/README.md

 - [prepare_dataset_1.R](prepare_dataset_1.R): R script to prepare benchmark data set 1
 - [prepare_dataset_2.R](prepare_dataset_2.R): R script to prepare benchmark data set 2
 - [processed_data](processed_data/): folder with processed data files in tab-delimited text format, with cluster labels added where available.
-Files are provided with and without a standard `asinh` transform applied to the data (see below for more details).
+Files are provided with and without a standard `asinh` transform applied (see below for details on the individual files).